mjanowiecki/metadata-editing-python/README.md

 **csv.editing.py**

 This python script checks personal names from a CSV file to see if there are any punctuation and/or spacing errors.
+Your CSV should have its personal names in one column entitled Names.
 Since we wanted our punctuation conventions to be similar to RDA, we checked for the following errors:

 1) A single space follows a comma.
 2) Initials are followed by a period and there is a space between two initials. (i.e. Adams, E. P., not Adams, EP or Adams E.P.)